KB ID 0000467 Dtd¬†10/06/17

 3. On the security tab of the folder click advanced.

-5. Untick "Include Inheritable permissions from this objects parent" > At the warning click "Add".
+For 2008 and older, untick "Include Inheritable permissions from this objects parent" > At the warning click "Add".

-7. On your domain controller open the Group Policy Management Console (Under Administrative Tools) and either create a new USER policy of edit one that already linked to the users you want to enforce this policy upon.
+7. On your domain controller open the Group Policy Management Console, (Under Administrative Tools) and either create a new USER policy of edit one that already linked to the users you want to enforce this policy upon.

 8. I prefer to create a new policy and call it something sensible so if there's a problem it's easy to find in the future.